 2. Yalda night

 Iranian celebrate the last night of autumn to prepare themselves for winter.
 Yalda or Chelleh night is the darkest and longest night of the year (20/21th (±1)of December).
 All family members and friends get together to eat nuts, pomegranate, sweets, drink, read poems of Divan-e Hafez and prepare themselves for winter.
 This gathering is a symbol to celebrate that a long night won't last forever and daylight will appear even after the longest night of the year.
-The popular color that night is red that symbolises the sun.
+The popular colour that night is red that symbolises the sun.

 3. Eating fruits and vegetables by season